NicholasFry/Mandaree/index.md

 ## What is geothermal energy?

 Geothermal energy is a natural resource from the heat produced inside the earth.
-This energy often rises to the surface through water, often pumped for production projects.
+This energy commonly rises to the surface through water, often pumped for production projects.

 ## What are the benefits of utilizing geothermal energy?